nearform-actions/optic-release-automation-action/README.md

 ## What does it do?

 - When run, it opens a new PR for the release.
-- When/if the PR gets merged, it publishes a new Npm release and a new GitHub release with change logs
+- When/if the PR gets merged, it publishes a new Npm release, a new GitHub release with change logs and it adds a comment for each issues linked to the release with links to the release deatils.
+This feature can be turned off by the `notify-linked-issues` flag.

 You can also use it for releases without Npm.
 In that case, when the PR merges, a new GitHub release will be published.
 Which you can use to trigger another workflow that deploys the app somewhere (GCP, AWS etc).